 1955—U.S. TVs show a mock suburb complete with mannequins hit by a real nuke.
 The scorched, ragged figures are later displayed at J.C.
 Penney with a sign saying “This could be you.”

 1945—The collier Black Point is torpedoed by U-853 within sight of the Point Judith, R.I. lighthouse.

 1945—Sunday school picnickers in Bly, Ore., find a strange object.
 The Japanese balloon bomb explodes as they’re dragging it out of the woods, killing five Sunday school children and a minister’s pregnant wife.

-1925—As he and local boosters had hoped he would be, John T. Scopes is arrested in Tennessee for teaching evolution.
-On the team prosecuting Snopes is a man named Sue K. Hicks.
+1925—As local boosters had hoped, John T. Scopes is busted for teaching evolution in Tennessee.
+Prosecutors include a man named Sue K. Hicks.

 1904—Cy Young pitches the American League’s first perfect game for the Boston Americans (later the Red Sox).

 1886—In Milwaukee, Gov. Jeremiah Rusk orders 250 National Guard soldiers to fire on a crowd of strikers.
 They comply; seven die.